-Persistent or recurring stomach pain and nausea can indicate a digestive issue, such as IBD or gastroenteritis.
-However, these symptoms can also sometimes occur due to either stomach, bile duct, or pancreatic cancer.
+Persistent or recurring abdominal pain or nausea can indicate a digestive issue, such as IBS or gastroenteritis.
+These symptoms can also sometimes occur due to either stomach, bile duct, or pancreatic cancer.

-Some types of cancer may not cause any noticeable symptoms until the later stages when the disease spreads to other parts of the body.
+Some types of cancer may not cause noticeable symptoms until the later stages when the disease spreads to other body parts.

 However, staying vigilant and being aware of bodily changes can help people get a diagnosis sooner.
 Early diagnosis and treatment generally improve a person’s outlook for most cancers.

-See a doctor for any of the following symptoms:
+People should see a doctor if they have any of the following symptoms: